 A few months later, Frick sent out ornately decorated paper Lifetime Passes to the NL’s greatest players.
 He even sent one to Babe Ruth who appeared in all of 28 games for the Boston Braves in 1935.
 A 21-year veteran of the American League, the Babe was grateful if not surprised when he remarked, “At least the National League has a heart”.
 An image of the original paper pass presented to Hall of Fame outfielder Sliding Billy Hamilton can be seen below.
 A similar pass curiously issued to Stan Coveleski, a lifetime American Leaguer is also shown.

 Thee hundred and eighty-six players with at least ten years in the big leagues but less than twenty received solid silver passes.
-Images of Hamilton’s pass and Hall of Fame infielder Joe Sewell are below along with brief stories on each of the men.
+Images of Hamilton’s pass, and those of Hall of Famers Billy Southworth and Joe Sewell are below along with brief stories on each of the men.

 Through the years the passes have changed — see below for the different passes in the collection — but the prestige associated with the honor remains.